 The Toy Museum of NY school or camp field trips.
-School or camp field trips in New York.
-The Toy Museum of NY interactive theatre, prek-3rd grade

 The Toy Museum of NY (formerly the Doll and Toy Museum of NYC) was created by Marlene Hochman.
 The Museum is a not-for-profit educational museum established in 1999.
 The mission is to educate the public on the importance of dolls and toys in our culture and history through art and plays.
 The Museum was chartered by The New York State Education Department in July 1999.
 It is the only museum in New York City exclusively devoted to preserving and exhibiting dolls and toys.